Course catalogue and vacancies – doctoral courses

 The course catalogue is published around April 15 respectively October 15 and is open for application during one month.
 Application is made directly in the catalogue.
 See also additional courses in laboratory animal science, other than those advertised in the catalogue.

-The course catalogue for autumn semester 2018 will be open for application during the period April16 and May 15, 2018.
+The course catalogue for spring semester 2019 will be open for application during the period October 15 to November 15, 2018.

 KI's courses are open for registered doctoral students at all universities and colleges as well as KI post docs.
 If space allows, other applicants may also be accepted.